 Christmas isn’t about celebrations with friends and family, gifts, or good cheer.
 The meaning of Christmas, the truth that is so often smothered by our tacky secular celebrations, is that Christ took on flesh and came down to join us in our misery.
 He came down to experience our pain, our sorrow, our grief and distress.
 He came down to suffer and die for our sins.
 And he did this out of love.
 So if you did not have a happy Christmas, don’t feel that it was somehow a failure.
 Christmas isn’t about happiness.
 It’s about love: a love that reaches down into the depths of darkness and despair to be with the beloved, whatever the cost.
 Christ is with you, and he’s not going anywhere.
 He’ll be here every step of the way this year, whatever it brings.

 This series of posts will be an examination of the 5 Sorrowful Mysteries of the rosary and how they apply to mental illness.
-Before my protestant readers run away screaming, rest assured that a rosary “mystery” is simply a meditation on a part of scripture–the same scripture you read in your bibles.
+Before my protestant readers run away screaming, rest assured that a rosary “mystery” is simply a meditation on a piece of scripture— the same scripture you read in your bibles.
 It hasn’t been tampered with or altered in any shape or form.
 The Sorrowful Mysteries are a meditation on Christ’s Passion and death.
 The mysteries include:

 - The Agony in the Garden